ExcitedStates/qfit-3.0/README.md

 `phenix.composite_omit_map input.mtz model.pdb omit-type=refine`

 An example test case (3K0N) can be found in the *example* directory.
+Additionally, you can find the Cryo-EM example (PDB: 7A4M) and the qFit-ligand example (PDB: 4L2L) in the *example* directory.

 ### 1. Recommended settings